puzzle/ansible-training/content/labs/07.0/_index.en.md

 ### Task 3 (CentOS/RHEL only)
 - Search your yum-repository for packages containing the string `roles`
-- Install the package providing ansible roles for system mangement
+- Install the package providing Ansible roles for system mangement
 - See what files where installed with this package

 ### Task 4